Video Resume: How to Make One [Examples, Script & Tips]

 This is it.

 Now get ready for an interview.
-Make sure you don’t come in underprepared and read our guide: Common Job Interview Questions & Answers [Top 35 Samples for 2019]
+Make sure you don’t come in underprepared and read our guide: Common Job Interview Questions & Answers [Top 35 Samples]

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like:

 See more cover letter templates and start writing.

 Here’s how to make a video resume:

 - Decide if you really need a video resume.
 Most of the time a traditional resume will work to your advantage.

 - Video resumes are still regarded as an oddity in the vast majority of job-seeking scenarios.

 - That said, a handful of creative or client-facing positions may be suitable for submitting a video resume.
 Especially within small companies.